talk2rajeev/flat-ui/README.md

 Jawa-ui is React and TypeScript based UI component library.
 It has all the basic core UI components.
 It helps developers build consistent user interfaces effortlessly.

 ### working with npm package
-`npm install jawa-ui` command will install
+`npm install jawa-ui` command will install the component library

 ### installation
 `yarn install`